gruntwork-io/docs/docs/pipelines/overview/index.md

 # What is Gruntwork Pipelines?

-:::info Previous Version
+:::info Previous Version Available
-Looking for the documentation for the previous version of Gruntwork Pipelines?
-Click [here](../../pipelines-v1/overview/).
+The new Gruntwork Pipelines is currently available for GitHub Actions.
+If you already have an older version or need support for alternative CI systems, [click here](../../pipelines-v1/overview/) to view docs for the previous version.
 :::

 <!-- Placeholder for future content for Pipelines v2 -->